dogweather/forkful/content/en/fish-shell/strings/interpolating-a-string.md

   \ a string.
 It saves time and enhances readability by allowing dynamic content without\u2026"
 lastmod: '2024-03-13T22:45:00.459541-06:00'
 model: gpt-4-1106-preview
-summary: "Interpolating a string means blending variables or expressions within a\
+summary: Interpolating a string means blending variables or expressions within a string.
-  \ string.
-It saves time and enhances readability by allowing dynamic content without\u2026"
 title: Interpolating a string
 weight: 8
 ---